The Stranglers of Bombay

 The Stranglers of Bombay is a 1960 British adventure horror film directed by Terence Fisher and starring Guy Rolfe, Allan Cuthbertson and Andrew Cruickshank.
 It was written by David Z. Goodman and produced by Hammer Films.
-Bernard Robinson and Don Mingaye were Art Directors, John Peverall and Tom Walls were Assistant directors, and Roy Ashton did Makeup.
-The film's working title was The Horror of Thuggee, and later The Stranglers of Bengal, and was originally slated to be filmed in color.
-Even director Terence Fisher was surprised at how violent and horrific this film turned out, even after the censors worked on it.
-Filming went from July 6, 1959 through Aug.
-27, 1959, and the film premiered at the London Pavilion on Dec.
-4th, and was released on Jan.
-18, 1960.

 The film deals with the British East India Company's true-life investigation of the cult of the Thuggee stranglers in the 1830s.

 Plot

 Captain Harry Lewis of the British East India Company is investigating why over 2,000 natives are missing, but encounters a deaf ear from his superior, Colonel Henderson, who is more concerned with the local merchants' caravans which are disappearing without a trace.
 To appease them, Henderson agrees to appoint a man to investigate, and Lewis believes it will be him.
-However, he is sorely disappointed when Henderson gives the job to the newly arrived, oblivious Captain Connaught-Smith, the son of an old friend of Henderson's.
+However, he is disappointed when Henderson gives the job to the newly arrived, oblivious Captain Connaught-Smith, the son of an old friend of Henderson.

-Lewis believes an organized gang is murdering both the men and animals of the caravans and then burying the bodies, and suspects that the culprits have secret informants among the merchants of the city.
+Lewis believes an organised gang is murdering both the men and animals of the caravans and then burying the bodies, and suspects that the culprits have secret informants among the merchants of the city.
 He presents Connaught-Smith with his evidence and his theories, but is dismissed.
 He is also later caught by the Thugees and sentenced to die by the bite of a cobra, but is rescued by a pet mongoose, forcing the cult's high priest to release him.
 However, Connaught-Smith remains antagonistic and derisive towards Lewis, who eventually resigns his commission in frustration to investigate on his own.

-Ram Das, Lewis' houseboy, believes he has seen his brother, Gopali, who disappeared some years ago, and receives permission to search for him.
-Lewis later learns that Ram Das had been killed by the Thugs when his severed hand is tossed through the window of his bungalow; when searching for Gopali, the Thugs captured Ram Das and then compelled Gopali Das, a new initiate of the cult, to kill his brother.
-Meanwhile, the merchants decide to band together and create a super-caravan whose size, as they believe, will discourage the bandits.
+Ram Das, Lewis's houseboy, believes he has seen his brother, Gopali, who disappeared some years ago, and receives permission to search for him.
+Lewis later learns that Ram Das has been killed by the Thugs, when his severed hand is tossed through the window of his bungalow.
+When searching for Gopali Das, the Thugs captured Ram Das and then compelled Gopali, a new initiate of the cult, to kill his brother.
+Meanwhile, the merchants decide to band together and create a super-caravan whose size, they believe, will discourage the bandits.
 The hidebound Captain Connaught-Smith leads the caravan and foolishly allows the stranglers (in the guise of travellers) to join them.
-That night, the Thugs strike with their usual success, and all caravan members, Connaught-Smith included, end up slain and buried.
+That night, the Thugs strike with their usual success, and all caravan members, Connaught-Smith included, are slain and buried.